puresealab/NewStack_Testdrive/README.md

 ## Running the Demo

 This demo allows the driver to run playbooks in the ansible_playbooks directory.
 They are numbered to run through a progression.

+You can run each playbook with 'ansible-playbook <yaml file>'

 More notes to come.